Something Like a War: Producer

-Deepa Dhanraj is a world renowned filmmaker that has been involved with the women's rights movement since 1980.
+Deepa Dhanraj is a filmmaker that has been involved with the women's rights movement since 1980.
 She founded Yugantar, a Bangalore-based film collective that mainly focuses on producing films about women's labor and domestic conditions in the southern parts of India.

-With over three decades of experience with filmography she has produced award-winning films such as Enough of this Silence (2008), and The Advocate (2007).
+She has produced films such as Enough of this Silence (2008), and The Advocate (2007).
 Her film Something Like a War depicts gender and class violence of the population control policies enforced by the Indian government.